 Some exhibits and activities may be of particular interest to the visually impaired:

 - Outside In is our children's discovery center.
 It contains many specimens that can be handled or smelled.
 It is also a place where all visitors can meet and touch live animals.
 Outside In is located on the third level.
+(Outside In is currently being renovated and will reopen February 8, 2014.

 - The Big Dig is a place where you can dig for dinosaur bones.
 It is located in the back of the mezzanine in Dinosaur Hall.